Best paintball guns under 300 | Ultimate Buyer’s Guide

 Lightweight

 When I initially picked up the Emek, its slight weight struck me as the most notable feature.
-With only 1.87 pounds, the marker is right in line with the most lightweight paintball guns you can get on the market.
-This makes it so that you won’t tire quickly from racing up and down the battle zone.
+With only 1.87 pounds, the gun aligns with the most lightweight paintball gun you can get.
+This makes it so you won’t tire quickly from racing up and down the battle zone.

-The outside shell of the pistol is built out of durable glass-reinforced nylon, while the bottom-line adapter is made of aluminium to create a lightweight yet sturdy construction.
+The outside shell is built out of durable glass-reinforced nylon, while the bottom-line adapter is made of aluminum to create a lightweight yet sturdy construction.
 Both materials are designed to make the gun easier to carry.
-It has a pleasant, stretched-out feel, a popular feature in premium markers for a sturdy gunning and running base.
+It has a pleasant, stretched-out feel.

 Ergonomics

-The Emek is not only light, but it also feels natural in your hands, giving you a sensation of comfort that is superior to that provided by most firearms with a price point comparable to its own.
-It is between small and medium size, and it comes with rubber grips to ensure that it will not slip out of your grasp even if you are forced to crawl, roll, or run on the ground while engaged in combat.
+The Emek is lightweight and feels natural in your hands, giving you a sensation of comfort superior to that of most firearms with a comparable price point.
+It is between small and medium size, and it comes with rubber grips to ensure that it will not slip out of your grasp, even if you are forced to crawl, roll, or run.

 The trigger is not difficult to pull, yet it still gives you a substantial reward when you do so.
 Rapidly reaching speeds of 10bps would be ideal, but a steady rate of 7-8bps is still quite respectable.
-Although other guns are available with highly light triggers that allow the shooter to fire at a faster rate, very few triggers can compare to the amount of satisfaction the trigger provides on the Emek.
+Although other guns are available with highly light triggers that allow the shooter to fire faster.

 Smooth Performance